MMShep97/blog/frontend/README.md

 Remember to generate a `.env` file locally for external services like Cloudinary, etc.

+## Documentation

+### Fonts

+This app uses a nuxt module for google fonts: `@nuxtjs/google-fonts`.
+Simply go into `nuxt.config.js` and look for the `googleFonts` block to add your own fonts from google fonts.
+From there, its a matter of personal preference, but I create a convenience class in the root layout file to reuse the style across the board.

 ## Oh my, the issues I've faced

 Below, I'll keep a list of notes (fingers crossed I remember to add here) of issues I've faced and how I overcame them.